Chinese idioms E to I

 Carefully considering the words push and knock

 Spending considerable time to get the words just right.
 Showing excessive concern on minor details.
-Said to be the story of an Tang dynasty official who could not choose whether 'knock' or 'push' was the appropriate word in a poem.
+Based on the story of an Tang dynasty official who spent ages deciding whether 'knock' or 'push' was the appropriate word in a poem.

 Roughly equivalent to: Slow but sure.